XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 3. Deploy the project and start the server and go to your tomcat page and have a look.

-4. After the first run, a "hhsoj" folder will be generated at a predicted directory. ("desktop" maybe)
+4. After the first run, a "hhsoj" folder will be generated at a predicted directory.

 5. Copy the files in "runtime" on Github to "hhsoj" folder.
-If there's no "runtime" folder in "hhsoj" create one
+If there's no "runtime" folder in "hhsoj" then create one

+6. Create two files:"user.txt" and "psd.txt" in your hhsoj root directory and write your Windows username in "user.txt" , password in "psd.txt".
+They will be used to create C++ programs.
+If you want to run the programs securely , please fill in a low-priority user. **Notice that you must enter a user that exists!
+Or the sandbox may doesn't work properly!**

 # Adding problems
 1. Create a folder in the "hhsoj/problems" and name it as the problem Id, it should contains only digits.